 The motion of planets ebb and flow like the ocean, helping us to see and understand the rhythms of life.

 The Five of Cups indicates that the Jupiter direct in Sagittarius go-go-go party is over, or at least on hold.
 How might we use this week’s gift from the Tarot to evaluate any disappointments and losses, so they can teach us to take better care of what matters most to us?

 From the unfolding horrors of climate change, to the train wreck of Brexit, to the departure this week of the U.S. head of Homeland Security (ordered to resign for being too soft on her policies), it seems clear that harsh times lie ahead.

 Our Five of Cups figure reminds us that before we can be effective in such times, we must see and absorb the truth of things.
 Allowing our hearts to break provides the catalyst for action:

 Our pain for the world arises out of our interexistence with all life.
 When we hear the sounds of the Earth crying within us, we’re unblocking, not just feedback, but also the channels of felt connectedness that join us with our world.

 Joanna Macy and Chris Johnstone, from Active Hope: How to Face the Mess We’re In Without Going Crazy

-Thus, there is a promise in this card, just as there is an assurance in this week’s Sabbat: goodness and cheer await, once we own what we feel, and then let go of what has been irretrievably lost.
+Thus, there is a promise in this card: goodness and restoration await, once we own what we feel, and then resolve to let go of what has been irretrievably lost.

 Be sure to take all the time you need, to come to your own sense of acceptance.
 Grieving rushed or buried is just as perilous to our well-being as despair or hopelessness.